georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 ![Sample Single Leaf](assets/images/sample-leaf.png)
 ![Sample Leaf 2](assets/images/sample2.png)

 * A user can upload multiple image files at once to save time.
-In this instance, they will be shown all image file names, then can click 'Make Predictio'.
+In this instance, they will be shown all image file names, then can click 'Make Prediction'.
 The app will run over each image and display the results for each one individually, as seen above.
 ![Multiple Upload example](assets/images/multiple-upload.png)

 * At the end of a prediction, there is an analysis report generated, which is available for the user to download.
 * This report displays the results of all image files uploaded in an individual instance.
 ![Multiple Upload Report](assets/images/result-report.png)

+---
 ### Project Hypotheses and Validation Page

 The user can view the project Hypotheses in the first section of this page, and the validation of these in the section underneath.